isc-projects/stork/doc/install.rst

 Download Sources
 ----------------

-The Stork sources are available on the ISC GitLab instance: https://gitlab.isc.org/isc-projects/stork.
+The Stork sources are available in ISC's GitLab instance: https://gitlab.isc.org/isc-projects/stork.

 To get the latest sources invoke: